iyedexe/binfrost/README.md

 [BUILD] use vcpkg for dependencies
 [BUILD] build on windows
 [FIX] add start script with source creds and stunnel hooks.
 (CANCELED).
-[FIX] clean fix8 reliquat and build on vpckg
+[FIX] clean fix8 reliquat
+[REST] Build and run examples on vcpkg

 # TODO :
+[OPENSSL] Fix static link lib vs run lib
+[WS] Build and run examples on vcpkg
-[FIX] migrate from fix8 to quick fix for better integrability [BUILD] make the lib more portable.
+[FIX] migrate from fix8 to quick fix for better integrability [FIX] Build and run examples on vcpkg
+[BUILD] make the lib more portable.
 [LIBRARY] Export project as library and use in RTEX.
 [LIBRARY] Make version 0.0 Beta.

 [CRYPTO] Add support for ed25519 key loading.
 [UTESTS] Unit tests for signatures, payload generation, Key loading.
 [UTESTS] Unit tests for .